1.

 57.

 Skinner, Quentin.
-Pages 1-56. in L’artiste en philosophe politique: Ambrogio Lorenzetti et le Bon gouvernement vol. Cours et travaux (Raisons d’agir, 2003).
+Pages 1-56. in L’artiste en philosophe politique: Ambrogio Lorenzetti et le Bon gouvernement vol. Cours et travaux (Raisons d’agir, Paris, 2003).

 58.